-No one ever went broke by taking some profits off the table.
+No one ever went broke by taking profits.

-DCA is usually associated with buying into the market, but the principal can also sell out positions.
+DCA is usually associated with buying into the market, but the principal can be used also sell out positions.

 This is more often referred to as “Scaling Out” of a position or trade.
 Like DCA buying, Scaling Out doesn’t necessarily provide the absolute highest returns, instead it’s a worry-free way to get out of a trade or reduce a position over time.

-Very few people ever buy the bottom or sell the top of the market.
+Very few people ever buy the bottom or sell the top.

 Who Should Use Dollar-Cost Averaging?

 Dollar-cost averaging is ideally suited for investors who want to see success over the long term and not get too stressed out along the way.